evanofslack/pyminion/README.md

 game.get_stats()

 ```
-See `examples` for to see other use cases.
+See `examples` to see other use cases.
 ## Support

 Please [open an issue](https://github.com/evanofslack/pyminion/issues/new) for support.